 For example, if someone is buying a basic software package, an order bump might offer them an upgrade to the professional version with extra features at a discounted price.
 With one click, they can upgrade their purchase, thus increasing the cart's total value.

-To do that with FunnelKit, first, navigate to the store checkout page.
-And create an “Order Bump”.
+Create an “Order Bump”.
 Provide a name for it.
 Then, choose the template as in the previous step.

 Next, add “Skin Care Pack - 6”

-Next, tap on the product page and choose “Replace Order Bumps with a Cart Item (used for upgrades)”
+Next, tap on the product page and choose “Replace Order Bumps with a Cart Item (used for upgrades)”.

 Choose the product that you want to replace with the order bump.
 Here, we selected the “Skin Care Pack - 3”